-am pleased to have the opportunity to write about Jacob, the ■ son of Lehi.
-My emphasis in my study and teaching has usually been doctrinal, so to become biographical is a bit of a change, but I am happy to do so because I believe Jacob is unsurpassed as a doctrinal teacher.
-Since all the doctrines that have ever been revealed since Adam have been communicated to us through the teachings of one prophet or another, I am honored and eager to present a paper on the life of one of the greatest of these, the prophet Jacob.
-It is easy to get excited telling about one so great and I pray I may have the Spirit so I can do it properly.
+Inasmuch as all the doctrines that have been revealed since Adam have been communicated to us through the teachings of one prophet or another, I am honored and eager to present a paper on the life of one of the greatest of these, Jacob, son of Lehi.
 There have been few people in history who have possessed the combination of spirituality, intellectual capacity, judgment, literary ability, parentage, faith, and seership that Jacob did.
 He exhibited an inherent desire for righteousness.
-He was a plain-spoken man, but used very descriptive language.
+He was a plain-spoken man but used very descriptive language.
 With all these natural endowments, what an opportunity and advantage it was for him to have Lehi as a father and Nephi as an older brother to get him started right.

-Our sources about Jacob consist of 31 pages in the Book of Mormon of Jacob's own words (13 in 2 Nephi; 18 in the book of Jacob), plus eleven brief references to him by Nephi, Lehi, Enos, Alma, and Mormon (1 Nephi 18:7; 18:19; 2 Nephi 2:1-4; 5:6; 5:26; 11:1; 11:3; 31:1; Enos 1:1-3; Alma 3:6; WofM 1:3).
+Our sources about Jacob consist of thirty-one pages in the Book of Mormon of Jacob's own words (thirteen in 2 Nephi; eighteen in the book of Jacob), plus eleven brief references to him by Nephi, Lehi, Enos, Alma, and Mormon (see 1 Nephi 18:7; 18:19; 2 Nephi 2:1-4; 5:6; 5:26; 11:1; 11:3; 31:1; Enos 1:1-3; Words of Mormon 1:3; Alma 3:6).